Kumaravel4502/Pastebin-Lite/README.md

 ## Persistence Layer

-**MongoDB** is used as the persistence layer.
-The application uses Mongoose ODM to interact with MongoDB.
+**In-Memory Storage** is used as the persistence layer.
+The application uses a simple Map-based storage system.

-### Database Schema

-- **Paste Model**: Stores paste content, expiry dates, view counts, and max view limits
-- **Counter Model**: Maintains an atomic counter for generating unique numeric paste IDs

-### Why MongoDB?
+### Storage Implementation

-- **Serverless-friendly**: Works seamlessly with serverless platforms like Vercel
+- **PasteStore**: In-memory Map that stores paste objects
-- **No migrations required**: Schema is defined in code, no manual database setup needed
+- **No database required**: All data is stored in memory during server runtime
-- **Atomic operations**: Supports atomic updates for view counting and expiry checks
-- **Scalable**: Handles concurrent requests efficiently
+- **Automatic cleanup**: Expired pastes are checked on access

-### Database Setup
+### Important Notes

-For local development, you can:
-- Install MongoDB locally and run it on the default port (27017)
-- Use MongoDB Atlas (free tier available) and set `MONGO_URI` to your Atlas connection string

-The application will automatically create the necessary collections on first use.
+⚠️ **Limitations of In-Memory Storage:**
+- Data is lost when the server restarts
+- Not suitable for production or serverless environments
+- For production, consider using a persistent database (MongoDB, PostgreSQL, Redis, etc.)

+### For Production Deployment

+If deploying to production or serverless platforms, you should replace the in-memory storage with a persistent database.
+The code structure makes it easy to swap the storage implementation.

 ## Important Design Decisions